 So how do you know which LRPs produce the best xAPI data that result in the best Watershed reports?
 We’ve put together a list of Certified Watershed Data Sources that we’ve tested and confirmed send good data.
 For each data source, we’ve included instructions for configuring both the data source and Watershed for optimal results.

 Keep in mind, this list is just a start.
 There are many LRPs that will work well with Watershed, which we hope to test soon.
-If you have any questions about these products or think your product should be on our list, leave a comment below and we’ll be in touch soon.
+If you have any questions about these products or think your product should be on our list, let us know and we’ll be in touch soon.

 Google Cardboard & eLearning Studios